SiaFoundation/siad/doc/api/index.html.md

 ### Path Parameters
 ### REQUIRED
 **name** | string
-name of the skykey being queried
+name of the skykey being deleted

 or

 **id** | string
-base-64 encoded ID of the skykey being queried
+base-64 encoded ID of the skykey being deleted

 ### Response
-standard success or error response, a successful response means a valid siapath.
+standard success or error response, a successful response means the skykey was deleted.
 See [standard responses](#standard-responses).